The Fifth Wave Institute

 Our values

 As our name reveals, we are a feminist research institute, with a strong intellectual debt to the many feminist writers, activists and academics who have long enriched and questioned our ideas about care.
-We are committed to advancing reproductive justice, acknowledging the vital role that Black and queer feminists in particular have played in that fight.
+We are committed to advancing reproductive justice, acknowledging the vital role that Black and queer feminists in particular have played — and are still playing — in that fight.

 We are a global platform, aiming to bring into dialogue a variety of perspectives on care from across the world.
 Care is about as universal a human activity as it gets, as there is much to be learned from innovations taking place everywhere.
-Though we only publish in French and English at this stage, we aim to translate more of our materials into other languages as soon as we can.
+Though we only publish in French and English at this stage, we aim to translate more of our materials into other languages once we have the resources to do so.

 Care is not politically neutral — it is deeply marked by inequality of gender, race, and class.
 We aim to highlight this in our research, and shed light on the intersection of fairer care with environmental justice, LGBTQ+ rights, disability rights, racial justice, and more.